Komalee Prasad

-Komalee Prasad (born 24 August 1995) is an Indian film actress who predominantly works in Telugu films.
+Komalee Prasad Vakalapudi is an Indian film actress who works in Telugu films.

 Early life

-Komalee was born in Visakhapatnam, Andhra Pradesh and brought up in Bellary, Karnataka.
-She was a dentist by profession before entering films professionally.
+Komalee was born in Visakhapatnam, Andhra Pradesh and brought up in Ballari, Karnataka.
+She studied Dentistry at Pravara Institute of Medical Sciences, Loni, Ahmednagar following which she found her passion in Telugu film industry.

 Career

 Komalee Prasad made her film debut with the Telugu film Nenu Seetha Devi in 2016.
 She later appeared in the Telugu films Anukunnadi Okati Ayinadi Okati in 2020 and Sebastian P.C.
 524 in 2022.
-She also appeared in the web series Loser and in the anthology series Modern Love Hyderabad in Finding your Penguin.
+She also appeared in the web series Loser and in the anthology series Modern Love Hyderabad.